Utility Muffin Research Kitchen: History

 In July, 1980, Zappa began recording at the UMRK several songs that were eventually released on the album You Are What You Is.
-Zappa would utilize the studio regularly until his death in 1993.
+Zappa would use the studio regularly until his death in 1993.

-In 2016, Lady Gaga purchased the Zappa homestead, including the Utility Muffin Research Kitchen.
+In 2016, Lady Gaga purchased the Zappa home, including the Utility Muffin Research Kitchen.
 It is one of the studios she used for the recording of her sixth album, Chromatica.
+In 2021 the house was sold to Elizabeth Jagger.

 UMRK Mobile

 The UMRK Mobile Studio was a remote recording bus purchased from Mike Love of the Beach Boys.
 The studio bus needed extensive repairs and upgrades after years of sitting idle at Love's home.
 The mobile studio was used in the first cable TV / FM "Simulcast" for Zappa's Halloween show on October 31, 1981.
 The show was broadcast live on MTV from the Palladium in New York City, with the audio-only portion broadcast over FM's new "Starfleet Radio" network.
 The broadcast was engineered from the UMRK bus by Zappa's longtime audio engineer Mark G. Pinske.